rahulUrajbhar/User-Authentication/README.md

 │   └── userRoutes.js    # User profile routes
 ├── middleware/          # Middleware functions (e.g., JWT verification)
 │   └── authMiddleware.js
+├── services/            # Email and password reset services │   └── emailService.js  # Email sending logic
 ├── .env                 # Environment variables
 ├── package.json         # Project metadata and dependencies
 └── server.js            # Express server setup
 ```

+### Key Changes in the Updated README:

+* **Email Verification**: Users will receive an email to verify their account after registration.
+* **Logout**: An endpoint is available to logout users and invalidate the JWT token.
+* **Forgot Password**: An endpoint that sends a password reset email.
+* **Password Reset**: Users can reset their password with a secure token sent to their email.